 In 1985, the Old Edgefield District Genealogical Society was chartered and began to add to the collection with donations from members and friends.
 The collection now contains over 3,500 volumes of genealogical materials, multitudes of loose paper files, microfilm reels, maps and many other valuable research materials.
 Visitors in the thousands come from every state to seek their roots in Old Edgefield by using the collection that continues to expand.

-This should prove to be a very interesting meeting.
 Please make plans to attend.
 Refreshments will be served.

 Edgefield County Archives Vault

-For over six months, the Edgefield County Archives vault has been meticulously organized and inventoried.
+For over ten months, the Edgefield County Archives vault has been meticulously organized and inventoried.
 Carol Pardue, Summer Stiles, and Glenn Zimmerman generously volunteered their time, energy and efforts for this project, and we greatly appreciate their assistance.
 There are over 1,750 books and over 300 file boxes in the archives vault.
 The next step is to label each book and place the fragile ones into acid-free boxes.
 This reorganization will make these records more readily accessible and the inventory will be made available to the public soon.

 Meet the Challenge